Surgical operations and procedures statistics

 The two most common surgical operations and procedures performed in EU hospitals (for which data are collected) were cataract surgery and caesarean sections

-Another common procedure was a caesarean section (ICD-9-CM codes 74.0-74.2, 74.4 and 74.99), in other words, the delivery of one or more babies through an incision in a mother’s abdomen and uterus.
-In 2018, this procedure was performed at least 1.16 million times in the EU (Malta and the Netherlands, 2017 data; Portugal, 2015 data only cover in-patients; Greece, no recent data available).
-A total of 233 300 caesarean sections were performed in Germany, while 146 200 to 151 100 were performed in Poland, France and Italy; note also the high number of caesarean sections performed in Turkey (685 500) in 2018.
-In most of the EU Member States, between 200 and 4000 caesarean sections were performed per 100 000 inhabitants in 2018 (see Figure 2), with this procedure more frequent in Cyprus, Romania and Ireland, and less frequent in Spain, Sweden, Lithuania, the Netherlands (2017 data) and Finland.
+Another common procedure was a caesarean section (ICD-9-CM codes 74.0–74.2, 74.4 and 74.99), in other words, the delivery of one or more babies through an incision in a mother’s abdomen and uterus.
+In 2020, this procedure was performed at least 1.12 million times in the EU (Cyprus, Malta and the Netherlands, 2019 data; Portugal, in-patients only; Greece, no recent data available).
+A total of 234 000 caesarean sections were performed in Germany, while between 131 400 and 147 600 were performed in France, Poland and Italy; note also the high number of caesarean sections performed in Turkey (637 100) in 2020.

-Transluminal coronary angioplasties concern opening up of blocked coronary arteries (ICD-9-CM codes 36.01, 36.02 and 36.05).
-In 2018, transluminal coronary angioplasties were most common in Croatia and Germany where they were performed on average 411 and 409 times per 100 000 inhabitants respectively.
-They were conducted between 155 and 312 times per 100 000 inhabitants in most of the remaining Member States for which data are available, with Ireland, Luxembourg, Romania, Portugal (2015 data; in-patients only) and Spain below this range.
+Transluminal coronary angioplasties concern the opening up of blocked coronary arteries (ICD-9-CM codes 36.01, 36.02 and 36.05).
+In 2020, transluminal coronary angioplasties were most common (relative to population size) in Croatia and Germany where they were performed on average 462 and 384 times per 100 000 inhabitants respectively.
+They were conducted between 150 and 329 times per 100 000 inhabitants in most of the remaining Member States for which data are available, with Portugal, Spain, Luxembourg and Romania below this range.

 Repairs of inguinal hernias involve covering the hernia defect with mesh from within the abdomen in order to patch it (ICD-9-CM codes 53.0 and 53.1).
-Repairs of inguinal hernia were typically undertaken between 140 and 240 times per 100 000 inhabitants in 2018, with Austria reporting a higher frequency and Romania, Cyprus and Ireland lower frequencies.
-In Germany, Denmark, Belgium and Austria, a majority (51-64 %) of these repairs were undertaken laparoscopically.
-This share was below 50 % in the remaining EU Member States for which data are available; the share was below 10 % in six of the EU Member States and below 5 % in Italy and Portugal (2015 data).
+Repairs of inguinal hernia were typically undertaken between 120 and 200 times per 100 000 inhabitants in 2020, with Malta (2019 data) and Austria reporting a higher frequency while Poland, Cyprus (2019 data), Ireland and Romania reported lower frequencies.
+In Germany, Denmark, Belgium, Austria, the Netherlands (2019 data) and Czechia, a majority (up to 66 %) of these repairs were undertaken laparoscopically.
+This share was below 50 % in the remaining EU Member States for which data are available; the share was below 10 % in five of the EU Member States and was lowest (at 4.9 %) in Italy.

-The frequency of knee replacements (ICD-9-CM code 81.54) varied more between the EU member States that did hip replacements.
-Furthermore, with the exceptions of Spain, Malta (2017 data) and Luxembourg, total knee replacements were generally somewhat less common than hip replacements.
-More than 200 knee replacements per 100 000 inhabitants were performed in 2018 in Finland, Austria, Germany and Belgium, compared with less than 50 per 100 000 inhabitants in Ireland, Bulgaria and Romania.
+The frequency of knee replacements (ICD-9-CM code 81.54) varied more between the EU Member States than did hip replacements.
+Furthermore, with the exception of Malta, total knee replacements were less common than hip replacements.
+More than 200 knee replacements per 100 000 inhabitants were performed in 2020 in Finland and Germany, compared with less than 50 per 100 000 inhabitants in Portugal, Cyprus (2019 data), Bulgaria and Romania.

-In general, the frequency of appendectomies (removal of an (infected) appendix; ICD-9-CM codes 47.0 and 47.1) varied less between the EU Member States than did other procedures presented in Tables 1 and 2.
-Nevertheless, the frequency of laparoscopic appendectomies in 2018 was notably higher in Belgium, Germany, Ireland, Denmark and Finland than in the other EU Member States, while it was lowest in Poland, Romania, Cyprus and Bulgaria.
-The share of appendectomies that were performed laparoscopically varied greatly, from 9 % of the total number of these procedures in Bulgaria to more than four fifths in the Netherlands (2017 data), Ireland, Germany, France and Belgium, peaking in Denmark at 92 %.
+The frequency of appendectomies (removal of an (infected) appendix; ICD-9-CM codes 47.0 and 47.1) varied less between the EU Member States than did most other procedures presented in Tables 1 and 2 and much less than the frequency of laparoscopic appendectomies.
+The frequency of the latter in 2020 was higher in Belgium, Finland, Denmark and Germany than in the other EU Member States, while it was lowest in Romania and Bulgaria.
+The share of appendectomies that were performed laparoscopically varied greatly, from 14 % of the total number of these procedures in Bulgaria to over 80 % in eight Member States, including Belgium and Denmark where the share exceeded 90 %.

 Increasing and decreasing surgical operations and procedures